nattravn/WebShop_2/README.md

 <ul>
-  <li><em>WebShopAdmin</em>: Admin where a logged in administrator can add, delete and update products as well as add new categories.
+  <li><em>WebShopAdmin</em>: Admin where a logged in administrator can add, delete and update products as well as add new categories and administrate users.
 2 modules, modal-wrapper and  category-table (lazy loading)</li>
   <li><em>WebShopSite</em>: The page that presents all products, a user should be able to add products to their shopping cart and place an order</li>
 </ul>